eelisee/bandit_playground/setup_instructions.md

 If you encounter errors about missing dependencies, ensure that you have installed all required packages:

 Run ```pip install -r requirements.txt``` again to ensure all dependencies are installed.
 If the error persists, check if you are using the correct Python version (3.9 or 3.11.5).
+It is important that you have created an virtual environment beforehand, since otherwise there might occure conflicts within global dependencies.

 ### 8.3 Virtual Environment Not Activated
-If running python src/dashboard.py opens a different Python version or doesn’t work as expected, it might mean the virtual environment is not activated.
+If running ```python src/dashboard.py``` opens a different Python version or doesn’t work as expected, it might mean the virtual environment is not activated.
 Make sure to activate it:

 __For macOS/Linux:__